-Module Name Module Code Level (type) СР Customer-centric I Mindset and Agile Delivery Management MCSSE-LAS-04 Year 2 2.5 Module Compone Module Components Number Name Туре СР MCSSE-LAS-04 Customer-centric Mindset and Agile Delivery Ma nnagement Lecture 2.5 Module Coordinator Prof. Dr. Sohaib Hassan MSc Computer Science and Software E (CSSE) Engineering Mandatory Status Mandatory for CSSE Entry Requirements Pre-requisites Co-requisites Knowledge, Abilities, or Skills Frequency Annually (Fall) Teaching • Lecture rning and (17.5hours) study (45 • none ⊠ None Duration 1 semester Workload 62.5 hours

-Successful firms are forced to walk a tightwire between meeting market needs and creating organizational efficiencies.
-Just how they do this requires, organization, insights, management understanding and determination.
-The modern manufacturing or service firm is simultaneously engaged in three core processes.
-1) The design and development of products and services (BUILD), 2) The efficient and effective delivery of those products and services to the market (DELIVER), and 3) The process of gaining customers that wish to purchase those products and services or enter into transactions with the firm (CAPTURE).
-How it organizes and the processes it adopts are key to a firm's ability to optimize these often divergent but highly interdependent activities.

-While these three processes are often at odds with each other, this module will inform, challenge, and enlighten the participants on a) The best practices in each of these areas, b) The ways to improve their understanding and implementation of course concepts, and c) The trends that they will invariably deal with in the near future.
-In this module, students touch upon the design of innovative R&D, operations, and marketing strategies that provide firms with a strategic and sustainable competitive advantage that is capable of utilizing global resources and capturing markets.
-These strategies will constantly be viewed in a competitive, resource constrained, and capital efficient marketplace.

-The module assessment will consist of three presentations.
-Students will know in the first session which topics need to be covered in their presentations.
+Module Name Module Code Level (type) СР Customer-centric N Iindset and Agile Delivery Management MCSSE-LAS-04 Year 2 2.5 Module Componer nts Number Name Туре СР MCSSE-LAS-04 Customer-centric Mindset and Agile Delivery Ma inagement Lecture 2.5 Module Coordinator Prof. Dr. Sohaib Hassan Program Affiliation MSc Computer Science and Software Engineering (CSSE) Mandatory Status Mandatory for CSSE Entry Requirements Pre-requisites • none Co-requisites Knowledge, Abilities, or Skills ⊠ None Frequency Annually (Fall) Duration 1 semester Teaching • Lecture arning and e (17.5hours) study (45 manufacturing or s products and servi (DELIVER), and 3) transactions with th service firm is simultaneously engaged in three of ces (BUILD), 2) The efficient and effective deliver.
+The process of gaining customers that wish to p the firm (CAPTURE).
+How it organizes and the process of the proc core processes.
+1) ery of those produ ery of those produ urchase those prod The design and devucts and services to ducts and services to ducts and services of the servi velopment of the market or enter into participants on a) implementation of students touch upo and sustainable con processes are often at odds with each other, thi The best practices in each of these areas, b course concepts, and c) The trends that they will in n the design of innovative R&D, operations, and ma npetitive advantage that is capable of utilizing glob iewed in a competitive, resource constrained, and) The ways to im variably deal with i arketing strategies t al resources and cap prove their unders n the near future.
+In hat provide firms wi pturing markets.
+The standing and this module, ith a strategic The module assessr covered in their pre ment will consist of three presentations.
+Students v will know in the firs t session which topi cs need to be